| | |

 Instructions

-5. Mix 2 cups of canola oil and 2 cups of virgin olive oil together in a container with a spout.
+15. Mixed 2 cups of canola oil and 2 cups of virgin olive oil together in a 4-cup measuring cup.Β

 1. Add 1/2 teaspoon of Good Seasons dry Italian salad dressing.

-3. Fill the jars with the olive oil & canola oil mixture leaving a 1/4 inch at the top.
+3. Fill the jars with the olive oil and canola oil mixture leaving a Β 1/4 inch at the top.Β

-4. Tap each jar to make sure that all bubbles are removed
+17. Tap lightly on each jar to make sure that all the air bubbles are removed.

-8. Remove the jars from the water bath and cover with a towel that jars lids will pop by the next morning.
+20. Remove the jars from the water bath with the Ball Sure Grip Jar Lifter and cover them with a towel on a protective hot pad.

 Notes